vedantdeshpande08/Java/README.md

 Both commands should show JDK 17 or a newer version.

-No database, Maven, Gradle, or internet connection is required.

 ---

-## 10. Setup and Installation
+## 14. Installation and Setup

-### Step 1 — Get the Project
+### Step 1 — Clone the Repository

-Clone the repository:

 ```bash
 git clone <your-repository-url>
 cd LibraryManagementSystem
 ```

-If the project is provided as a ZIP file, extract it and open a terminal inside the extracted `LibraryManagementSystem` folder.
+If the project is received as a ZIP file, extract it and open the terminal inside the project folder.

 ---